apache/rocketmq-externals/README.md

   * Implement simplified api added in JMS2.0.
   * Complete temp/browser/requestor of Message Domain.
-  * Implement selector which filter message sending to consumer.
+  * Implement selector which filter message sending to mqPullConsumer.
   * Think of Local Transaction(distinguished with Distributed Transaction) and implement it if possible.
   * Other missing feature/constrain.